Morristown-Hamblen High School East

 Morristown-Hamblen High School East (also known as Morristown East High School and formerly known as Morristown High School) is a secondary school located in Morristown, Tennessee.
 MHHSE is the oldest accredited high school in the state of Tennessee.
-The school incorporates grades 9-12.
+The school incorporates grades 9–12.
 The school mascot is "Storm" the Ibis, students and faculty are known as the Hurricanes and the school colors are orange and black.
-The school had an enrollment of around 1,520 students as of the 2017-2018 school year.
-Joseph Ely is the head principal.
+The school had an enrollment of around 1,572 students as of the 2022-2023 school year.
+Randall Greene is the head principal.

 History

 Morristown High School was built in 1923 and was admitted to the Southern Association of Colleges and Schools.
 Isenberg-Siler Gymnasium was added in 1954 and the third floor was added in 1955.
 The south wing was added in 1968.
 A major renovation occurred in 1989 at a cost of 8.9 million dollars.
 A 1.3 million dollar library was opened in 2004 and was named in memory of Dr. Joe E. Gibson, Sr., a former School Board Member and East High supporter.
 A multimillion-dollar school-wide renovation/remodel occurred between 2010 and 2012.
 This included the addition of a new administrative wing, a new cafeteria, Freshman Academy, STEM (science, technology, engineering, mathematics) Academy, and Health Wing.

 The school changed names in 1968 and has been known as Morristown-Hamblen High School East since that time due to the new high school, Morristown-Hamblen High School West for students who lived west of Morristown.
 The building is of traditional style and is located half a mile from the center of downtown Morristown.
 Morristown High School was known originally as the Golden Hurricanes but the name has been changed to the Hurricanes.
 The symbol used in earlier years was a tornado.
 However, the new logo is that of a hurricane, created for MHHSE by a design artist from New Jersey.

 The main building at Morristown East has dozens of classrooms, a cafeteria, an auditorium, a gymnasium, STEM Academy, Freshman Academy, Health and Wellness Center, and a library.